top of page

 Celebrating with the Jewish people

-The most visible symbol of Succot is the fragile, small booths around Israel which symbolizes their forty years in the Wilderness, when God faithfully provided for them.
+The most visible symbol of Succot is the fragile, small booths around Israel which symbolizes the Israelites' forty years in the Wilderness, when God faithfully provided for them.
 Jewish families are commanded to dwell in the 'succah' for the eight days of the Feast (Leviticus 23:33-43), and as Christians observing this tradition, we mirror the character of putting our total dependence on a promise-keeping God through the toughest of times.

 A prophetic promise

-Succot holds the great prophetic call that throughout the Messianic Age, the entire world will come celebrate this grand Feast as it marks the glorious moment when Jesus comes to take up the throne of David in Jerusalem
+Succot holds the great prophetic call that throughout the Messianic Age, the entire world will come celebrate this grand Feast as it marks the glorious moment when Jesus comes to take up the throne of David in Jerusalem.

 (Zechariah 14:16)